 The line underneath the main graphic digs deeper in smaller, but clearly legible print that gives the customer the extra details needed to take advantage of the enticing referral offer.
 Then, there’s a slick graphic to walk the customer step-by-step through the process to really drive the offer’s benefits home, and reiterate next steps.
 Lastly, the email ends with clear instructions on how they can forward the referral link to their friends so they can both start redeeming rewards.
-It doesn’t get much easier than that for your customers, and, thanks to ReferralCandy, sending these types of emails is super-simple.
+It doesn’t get much easier than that for your customers, and, thanks to ReferralCandy, referral program promotion through sending these types of emails is super-simple.

 Give $10, Get $10.
 An elegant explanation

 The initial explainer email is crucial to spreading awareness for your referral program, and shouldn’t be brushed off.
 Take extra time to make sure the benefits are exciting, the next steps are crystal-clear, and that there’s no confusion about the fine print.
 Once that foundation has been laid, following up with customers is a breeze.
 All you need to do going forward is give them friendly nudges to remind them.

 Referral Program Email 2: Program Follow-up Reminder